-The interns fall under the supervision of Deputy Chief Jarrett Ford in the Support Services Division of the Alton Police Department.
+The interns fall under the supervision of Deputy Chief Jarrett Ford of the Alton Police Department.
 He can be reached at 618.463.3505 ext.
 621.

 The Alton Police Department has an open application process for individuals interested in an internship, meaning that qualified applicants may apply at any time.
-The application is below.
-Click here for further information about the police department intern position.
+The application can be found by clicking here.

 POLICE CADET PROGRAM

 The Alton Police Department Cadet program was created in 2006.
 The program was developed with a dual purpose in mind.
 The main objective is to provide young adults with a law enforcement training program that provides “hands-on” work experience in a safe controlled environment.
 The position also provides a benefit to the Police Department and the City of Alton in the duties that the cadets perform.
 Police cadets are considered part-time, non-sworn employees with no legal authority or police powers.

 The police cadets are often selected from the Alton Police Explorer program, and they must be at least 18 years of age but not older than 21.
 Some of the duties that cadets perform are marking and towing abandoned vehicles, checking vacation watches, assisting with special events such as the Fourth of July celebration and National Nights Out and parades, as well as enforcing parking ordinances.
 The cadets are not assigned to nor can they participate in activities of hazardous nature.